Philipp Grubauer: Early career (2004–2011)

-With the Bulls, Grubauer served as the back-up goaltender to Mike Murphy for the 2008–09 season, and he only played 17 games.
-He became the team's starter in 2009–10 and played in 31 games for the Bulls before being traded on 4 January 2010 to the Windsor Spitfires in a seven player deal.
+With the Bulls, Grubauer served as the backup goaltender to Mike Murphy for the 2008–09 season, and he only played 17 games.
+He became the team's starter in 2009–10 and played in 31 games for the Bulls before being traded on 4 January 2010 to the Windsor Spitfires in a seven-player deal.
 At the age of 18, Grubauer helped the Spitfires win the Memorial Cup for the second consecutive year in May 2010.
 Grubauer led all goaltenders in the tournament with a .930 save percentage and a 2.14 goals against average (GAA).
 On 26 June 2010, Grubauer was selected in the fourth round, 112th overall, by the Washington Capitals in the 2010 NHL entry draft.

 Just a few days after the NHL Draft, Grubauer, along with Windsor's first-round 2010 CHL Import Draft pick, was traded to the Kingston Frontenacs in exchange for Nick Czinder, A. J. Jarosz, Kingston's first-round pick in the 2010 CHL Import Draft, and Kingston's second- and seventh-round (conditional) picks in the 2011 OHL Priority Selection.
 Grubauer signed a three-year, entry-level contract with the Washington Capitals on 4 October 2010 as his season with the Frontenacs began.
 Grubauer played 38 games with the Frontenacs, achieving a 22–13–3 record with a .903 save percentage and 3.62 GAA, before falling ill with mononucleosis in February.
-He returned to Germany to recuperate and missed the rest of the season, which was his final age-eligible season in the OHL.